IHSA waiting for approval from Illinois Department of Public Health before resuming activities

 "If that means they come out and say you can’t start anything until Aug.
 1, then it is what it is.
 At least we have some knowledge about what we’re doing.
 I’m hoping it’s something a little more clear cut like, ‘You can have your workouts, you can have this many kids attend, disinfection, and all that stuff.’”

-"I think that the earliest that we were looking to start anything was next week Wednesday at the earliest," Vohland said.
+"I think that the earliest that we were looking to start anything was next week Wednesday," Vohland said.
 "You’ve got to do what is in the best interest of everybody and I have told my coaches that if we start opening up and we start seeing after a couple of weeks some kids around the state get sick, they are going to shut it down.
 It is better to be safe than sorry."

 Vohland said the delay could lead to some schools testing the IHSA's authority on the limitations.